Timothy Joseph McGhee: Murder of Carlos Velasco

 In July 2001, Carlos Velasco (21) was working at a furniture warehouse on North San Fernando Road in Atwater Village.
 Police state that McGhee, who had driven by and seen the stranger, ordered gang affiliates to kill the man because he did not recognize him.
 The homicidal order was carried out successfully.

 Wisotsky massacre

 Atwater Village resident Cheri Wisotsky (46) reported to police that McGhee allegedly was dealing drugs out of his sister's house nearby.
-On August 8, 2001, Wisotsky was murdered; as well as witnesses to the crime Mary Ann Wisotsky (64), Cheri's mother, and Bryham Robinson (38), friend and neighbor.
+On August 8, 2001, Wisotsky was murdered, along with two other witnesses to the crime: Cheri's mother, Mary Ann Wisotsky (64) and friend and neighbor Bryham Robinson (38).
 McGhee is the alleged triggerman in the triple homicide.

 Murder of Marjorie Mendoza

 On November 8, 2001, McGhee was allegedly prowling the streets with fellow gang member Eduardo "Limpy" Rodriguez seeking revenge over the death of a comrade hours earlier.
 Armed with handguns and rifles, they came upon rival gang member Duane Natividad in the 3100 block of Hollydale Drive, six blocks south of the Gonzalez murder in 2000.
 Natividad was driving his Mitsubishi Montero with his girlfriend Marjorie Mendoza (25) and her friend Erica Rhee (16).
 Mendoza and Natividad had three children, Mark (5), Justin (3), and Nathan (1), who were not with them at the time.

 At 12:01 AM, November 9, as Natividad pulled up to a residence, McGhee and Rodriguez allegedly pulled in front of them, exited their vehicle, and opened fire on the Montero without warning or any verbal altercation.
 Natividad ducked and was struck in the right hand while Rhee ducked in the back seat, avoiding injury.
 As her boyfriend threw the car in reverse and accelerated away, Mendoza was hit multiple times and was driven to Glendale Memorial Hospital, where she later died.

 Toonerville gang member Eduardo "Limpy" Rodriguez (22) was arrested the following day.
 Homicide detectives announced on November 27, 2001, that another suspect, Timothy McGhee, was still at large, and a warrant had been issued for his arrest.
 Detective Timothy Neel noted that since McGhee's release from prison six months before, "violent crimes in the Atwater area have skyrocketed."